alphagov/pay-publicauth/README.md

 ## API Keys

 One of the responsabilities of this service is to issue Api keys so integrators can request operations throught the Public API.
 An API Key is composed by: Token + HMAC (Token, Signature).

-- _Tokens_ are randomly generated values and these values are stored in the database (hashed) identifying a single accountId.
+_Tokens_ are randomly generated values and these values are stored in the database (hashed) identifying a single accountId.

-- When issuing tokens, pay-publicauth stores this value (hashed) along with the accountId in the DB and creates the API key with this token value as plain text including an HMAC of the same token using a secret key (the HMAC is used to confirm the token was issued by the pay-publicauth service).
+pay-publicauth stores tokens (hashed) along with the accountId in the DB and creates the API key with this token value as plain text including an HMAC signature of the same token using a secret key (the HMAC signature is used to confirm the token was issued by the pay-publicauth service).

 ## Environment variables
 | NAME                  | DESCRIPTION                                                                    |